Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/01-server-setup/03-server-code.md

 2. Type in `node app.js`.
 3. In your console window, you should see your console message:
 ![screenshot](assets/03-node-appjs.PNG)
+Don't worry about the error message right now.
+It won't affect anything.
 4. When we go to http://localhost:3000/, we will see the application running like this:

 ![screenshot](assets/03-server-running-dom.png)